patrickbr/dotfiles/README.md

 # Installation
-To set up the dotfiles on a new system:
+To set up the dotfiles on a new system and init all submodules:

     $ git clone --bare https://github.com/patrickbr/dotfiles.git $HOME/.dotfiles
     $ cd
     $ git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout
+    $ git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME submodule update --recursive --init

 You might run into conflicts when files are already existing.
 In this case, delete them manually and repeat the checkout.
 You can also run `git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME checkout -f` to overwrite existing files.
 You could also commit them locally and merge them...